senthilkumarashok/Graph/README.md

 ## Representation
  Graph can be represented by following three approaches
-  - edge List
+  - Edge List
-  - adjacency List
+  - Adjacency List
-  - adjeacency Matrix
+  - Adjacency Matrix